ozubergz/intro_react/README.md

 ```

 ## Rendering Components
 Components in React are independent reusable pieces.
-They are like Javascript functions that have properties (normally called 'props').
-Think of components as lego pieces with 'properties' (or 'props').
+They are like Javascript functions that have can properties (normally called 'props').
+Think of components as lego pieces with 'properties' (or 'props') that you can pass.

 You can write components like this:
 ```